niki4810/sDashboard/README.md

 ##Description

-sDashboard is a query plugin that converts an array of objects into a dashboard.
+sDashboard is a jQuery plugin that converts an array of objects into a dashboard.
 Each object in the array would be rendered as a dashboard widget that can be rearranged by dragging around.

-sDashboards has built in support for rendering  datatable's and flot charts.
-It also has support to listen for events such as table row click, chart data click and data slection.
+sDashboards has built in support for rendering  datatable's and flotr2 charts.
+It also has support to listen for events such as table row click, chart data click and data selection built-in.

 ##Demo